 Boredom is an Opportunity for Adventure

 Then he informed me, once again, that he was bored.
 I told him that boredom was an “opportunity for adventure” and that I was sure he would think of something to do and if not, he was welcome to fold laundry.
 He asked for my iPhone.

 I passed him a basket of socks.

 The morning went on and on like this, but eventually, he found markers and a coloring book and settled quietly in the family room.
-Later that afternoon while the boys were eating lunch, I slipped out the side door to arrange a thrilling art activity on the lawn.
+Later that afternoon while the boys were eating lunch, I slipped out the side door to arrange a creative art activity on the lawn.

 Enter Squirt Gun Painting

 I like to avoid the super cheap multi-pack squirt guns typically found in dollar stores because they seem to end up breaking within hours.
 The Alphafires are still inexpensive, but have the quality one can expect from Nerf products.

 Tip: No Easel?
 That’s okay!
 Kids can use a thumbtack to secure their paper to a tree.

-More Summer Fun for Kids
+More Summer Art Ideas for Kids